Hello and welcome to the Cornell Family Reconciliation Project!

 In any use of your story, all information will be anonymous.

 We plan to interview a number of individuals who have experienced estrangement and reconciliation.
-If you would be interested in taking part in an interview, please submit your email address below.
+If you would be interested in taking part in a research interview, please submit your email address below.